tpaulinoa/calendar-api/README.md

 And the flow of the requests is a basic `Controller ➜ Service ➜ Repository`, like the following example:

 ![Sequence diagram example](assets/seqdiagram.png)

+## Continuous integration

+This repo is set up with a GitHub Action to build and test the application when a PR to master is opened or there is a push to master.